rehanvipin/Precisely-public/oblivioustransfer1n/README.md

-## Oblivious transfer between two parties 1 out of n
+# Oblivious transfer between two parties 1 out of n(100)
 The server does not know the index the client chose and the client cannot know any message other than the one they asked for
 ## Usage:
 Install the dependencies, for python3